 The historical setting of 5 Ronin is during the period after the Battle of Sekigahara which happened in the year 1600.
-So it's a wild time because the Battle of Sekigahara was part of a series of battles, skirmishes and sieges that marked the transition of Japanese power from the then-reigning Hideyoshi clan to the new clan of the Tokugawa's.
+So it's a wild time because the Battle of Sekigahara was part of a series of battles, skirmishes and sieges that marked the transition of Japanese power from the then-reigning Toyotomi Clan to the new clan of the Tokugawa's.
 Sekigahara pretty much decided the fate of Japan as being in Tokugawa control, but this control could not be in place immediately, so for years after Sekigahara it was a transition period and this is where writer Peter Milligan places the stories of 5 Ronin.

 One advantage of this is that the different artists involved gets to give us glimpses of traditional Japanese culture like:

 Wood was the primary building material for Japan during this period.
 At this time the most recent structures were the result of a period of peace under Tokugawa precursor Toyotomi Hideyoshi.
 Castle building was the primary focus.
 Japan was divided into domains and each domain was allowed one castle.
 Around the castle would be stone walls and moats, a clear indication of their defensive purpose.
 Inside where further fortified structures and lush gardens as can be seen in the panel.